Mike Holmes: Mike Holmes Protection

-In 2021 Holmes launched Mike Holmes Protection to offer Home Services Contract to help homeowners protect their homes against the normal wear and tear on the systems and appliances in their homes.
-The company is based in Boca Raton, Fl and services over 30 states.

-Mike Holmes Inspections

-In 2009 Holmes launched Mike Holmes Inspections, a residential home inspection company based in Alberta, British Columbia, Manitoba, Saskatchewan, Ontario and Nova Scotia.
+In 2021 Holmes launched Mike Holmes Protection.
+This company offers home services contracts.

 Holmes Approved Homes

 Holmes has partnered with several home builders and renovators in Canada and the United States to develop the Holmes Approved Homes program.
 The goal of the program is to raise the bar for home building above minimum industry standards.
-Each home is inspected by Mike Holmes Inspections several times during the building process.
-A lawsuit was filed in December 2021 by Tarion, a consumer protection organization established by the Ontario government to help ensure new homes' defects under warranty are repaired, due to several homes built with partner companies that had numerous defects, in Meaford, Ontario.
+A lawsuit was filed in December 2021 by Tarion, a consumer protection organization established by the Ontario government to help ensure new homes' defects under warranty are repaired, due to several homes built with partner companies having had numerous defects in Meaford, Ontario.
+Subsequently, three of the homes were demolished due to the nature of the defects discovered.

-Mike Holmes Approved Products

-Holmes has licensed his name and logo for various products, including tools, appliances and work clothes in his Holmes Approved Products.

-Make It Right Productions

-Make It Right Productions is Holmes's television production company.
-It has had a hand in the production of his renovations shows.

 Other activities

-His company is developing "Wind Walk", the first Holmes Community, in southwest Alberta, a community of eco-friendly and sustainable homes with high standards for residential construction and design.

 Several magazines with Mike Holmes' brand and image have appeared on newsstands.
 Holmes: The Magazine to Make It Right ran for two years, and ended after a dispute between the publisher Dauphin Media Group and the Holmes Group.
 It had run from 2009 to 2011.
 Make it Right magazine, a collaboration between publisher TC Media and the Holmes Group was published in 2013.

-Endeavors

-Holmes Foundation

-Mike Holmes founded the Holmes Foundation to improve the education of tradespeople, to prevent shoddy work from lack of knowledge.
-The foundation grants scholarships and bursaries to students in residential construction studies.
+Holmes is an advisor for Ottawa Land Bank, a land banking service for speculators, managed by Oakwood and John Liptack.

+In 2025, Holmes removed all webpages, ads, and videos in which he endorsed AGM Renovations after AGM came under investigation by the Electrical Safety Authority in Ontario.